 A Rosetta site is your gateway to your local community.
 It is also the place where people go to download WordPress in your language.
 Rosetta sites are also used to give means of communication with local WordPress contributors and showcase great websites created with WordPress.

 When you request a new locale, you can also request a new Rosetta site for your community.
 Setting it up is as easy as setting up any WordPress site.
-It is recommended that it has a team page, a contact page, a blog and a showcase page and a page explaining potential contributors how to join the translation team.
+It is recommended that it has a team page, a contact page, a blog page, a showcase page, and a page explaining to potential contributors how to join the translation team.

 Configure your site’s pages and menus, to be found under the Pages menu and the Appearance > Menus items on your WordPress Admin Screens.
 Some pages need a specific page template to work, so please don’t change that.

 Also, whenever you see “Please, neither delete this page, nor change its slug!
 The contents of this page are filled automatically, you don’t need to spend time here.
 Just change the title.” as the content of a page, well, don’t delete it and don’t change its slug.